 Relevant capital and solvency regulations are used to measure and report the Company's financial strength.
-These measures are based on the Company being subject to the capital requirements applicable to companies which are personal investment firms and SIPP operators imposed by the FCA.
+These measures are based on the Company being subject to the capital requirements applicable to companies which are personal investment firms imposed by the FCA.
 The Company fully complied with the relevant regulatory requirements during the year.